Here’s which is the best color for your cell phone:

 It is possible, however, that people who need to be alert to calls from their bosses or important customers or spouses or children instinctively buy white phones for that reason.

-Motivations for Buying Phones in Colors
+#3 Phones in Colors

 People who are in the know about which colors are “in” choose cell phones in those colors.

-Canva tells us that in 2020, for instance, most North American consumers preferred earthy, calming colors.
-Such as tans, light blues, and light greens.
+Canva tells us that in 2020, for instance, most North American consumers preferred earthy, calming colors such as tans, light blues, and light greens.